 It’s a great way to make your guests feel special while saving you the time of stuffing envelopes, rounding up stamps, and heading to the post office.

 21. Share your wedding photos to social media via the Waldo app

-Of course, you’re going to want to post all those great memories on social media — the WaldoWed Premium package comes with a custom brand and logo overlay, and automated hashtags for social sharing.
+Of course, you’re going to want to post all those great memories on social media — the WaldoWed package comes with a custom brand and logo overlay, and automated hashtags for social sharing.

 When your guests share a photo from the Waldo app, it will automatically have your custom wedding look and any hashtags you chose.
 It’s super easy to share to social from Waldo — all it takes is a few taps in the app!

 Hopefully, these tips will have you well on your way to that picture-perfect wedding day that you’re dreaming of.
 Congratulations — Team Waldo wishes you a lifetime of happiness!